 Specialist car insurance from Adrian Flux

 As beneficial as Motability can be, it is not for everyone.
-Not all disabled drivers are eligible, and those who are may find it difficult to return to the roads after leaving the scheme – so Adrian Flux are here to help.
+Not all disabled drivers are eligible, and those who are may find it difficult to return to the roads after leaving the scheme.
+Read our blog to learn more about the rules, tax and exemptions when driving with a disability.

-As specialist insurance experts we can find the right insurance policy for your adapted vehicles and specific needs.
+If you need to drive a disability adapted car or you have been refused Motability insurance, call Adrian Flux on 0800 369 8590.
+As a specialist insurance provider we can find the right insurance policy for your adapted vehicles and your specific needs.
 Contact us for a specialist disability car insurance quote today.